Homomesies on permutations -- an analysis of maps and statistics in the FindStat database: Lehmer code rotation

 \section{Lehmer code rotation}

-A famous way to describe a permutation is through its inversions.
+An important way to describe a permutation is through its inversions.
 The Lehmer code of a permutation (defined below) completely characterizes it, so we have a bijection between Lehmer codes and permutations.
-In this section, we describe the Lehmer code rotation map and show 45 statistics are homomesic with respect to this map.
-Despite its presence in FindStat, we could not find the Lehmer code rotation map in the literature.
-We, however, found six similar maps in a paper by Vincent Vajnovszki \cite{vajnovszki}.
-Those, however, were not in the FindStat database; we tested them anyway and found they did not exhibit interesting homomesies.
-This makes our findings about the 45 homomesic statistics under the Lehmer code rotation even more intriguing.

-In this section, we first describe the Lehmer code and its rotation.
-We then state Theorem~\ref{thm:LC} which lists the statistics in Findstat that are homomesic for this map.
-Before proving this theorem, in Subsection~\ref{subsec:lehmer_orbit} we describe the orbits of the Lehmer code rotation.
+In this section, after describing the Lehmer code, we define the Lehmer code rotation map.
+We then state Theorem~\ref{thm:LC} which lists the 45 statistics in FindStat that are homomesic for this map.
+Before proving this theorem, in Subsection~\ref{subsec:lehmer_orbit} we describe the orbits of the Lehmer code rotation and make connections with actions on other combinatorial objects in Remark~\ref{remark:lehmer_connections}.
 The homomesies are then proved, starting with statistics related to inversions (Subsection \ref{subsec:lehmer_inv}), then those related to descents (Subsection \ref{subsec:lehmer_des}), to permutation patterns (Subsection \ref{subsec:lehmer_pp}), and finishing with a few other statistics (Subsection \ref{subsec:lehmer_misc}).
+We also give one open problem related to homomesic permutation patterns for the Lehmer code rotation (Problem~\ref{prob:pp_LRC}).

-\begin{definition} The \textbf{Lehmer code} of a permutation $\sigma$ is:
+\begin{definition} The \textbf{Lehmer code} of a permutation $\sigma\in S_n$ is:

 \end{definition} It is well known (see for example \cite[p.12]{Knuth_AOCP3}), that there is a bijection between tuples of length $n$ whose entries are integers between $0$ and $n-i$ at position $i$ and permutations.
-Hence, the Lehmer code defines uniquely a permutation.
+Hence, the Lehmer code uniquely defines a permutation.

 \begin{example} The Lehmer code of the permutation 31452 is $L(31452)= (2,0,1,1,0)$, whereas the Lehmer code of $42513$ is $L(42513) = (3,1,2,0,0)$. \end{example}

 Since the entries of the Lehmer code count the number of inversions that start at each entry of the permutation, the following observation follows: \begin{prop} The number of inversions in the permutation $\sigma$ is given by $\sum_{i=1}^n L(\sigma)_i$. \end{prop}